strimzi/strimzi.github.io/_posts/2020-09-22-data-explorer-kafka-connect.md

     value.converter: "org.apache.kafka.connect.storage.StringConverter"
 ```

+> The `flush.size.bytes` and `flush.interval.ms` attributes work in tandem with each other and serve as a performance knob for batching.
+Please refer to the [connector GitHub repo](https://github.com/Azure/kafka-sink-azure-kusto/blob/master/README.md#5-sink-properties) for details on these and other configuration parameters

+Notice how the individual properties (from the `Secret`) are actually referenced.
 For example to reference the Service Principal application ID, we used this:

 ```yaml
 aad.auth.appid: ${file:/opt/kafka/external-configuration/adx-auth-config/adx-auth.properties:appID}